shaliulab/idtrackerai/docs/source/index.rst

 Welcome to idtracker.ai's documentation!
 ========================================

-`idtracker.ai <idtracker.ai>`_ allows to track groups of animals in videos recorded in laboratory conditions.
+`idtracker.ai <idtracker.ai>`_ allows to track groups of unmarked animals in videos recorded in laboratory conditions.

 .. raw:: html